 There have been no loans to Directors or Key Management Personnel during the financial year.
+Details of any related party transactions are detailed in Note I4.

 SHARES UNDER OPTION

 There were no ordinary shares of Alliance Aviation Services Limited under option at the date of the report.